cheshire137/project-pull-mover/README.md

     -g, --ignored IDS                Optional comma-separated list of option IDs of columns like 'Blocked' or 'On hold' for status field
-    -q, --quiet                      Quiet mode, suppressing all output except errors -h, --gh-path PATH               Path to gh executable
+    -q, --quiet                      Quiet mode, suppressing all output except errors -h, --gh-path PATH               Path to gh executable -f, --failing-test-label LABEL   Name of the label to apply to a pull request that has failing required builds
 ```

 Run the script with: